vahidetemadi/smartdoc/README.md

 SmartDoc is a tool developed as an IntelliJ IDEA plugin to assist developer in JavaDoc style code comment generation.
 In its core it involves an AI agent that has its own memory, remote/local LLM connection and static analysis code implementation.
-This plugin is developed in Java and will be accessible from IntellJ plugin platform.
+This plugin is developed in Java and will be accessible from [JetBrains marketplace](https://plugins.jetbrains.com/) (search "SmartDoc").

 ## Architecture